The Legend of Sleepy Hollow - 1980 TV Adaptation of the Washington Irving Story

 The stories of the sightings of the Hessian came from citizens starting around the late-1770s were straightforward.
 Irving's portrayal of the headless horseman was a bit more detailed for story's sake though.

 But the spectre that citizens of the time saw was very much real and not overly detailed, past being brief or semi-brief sightings.
-Expectedly, there are still claims of sighting in the natural (wooded) areas in parts of Sleepy Hollow and into Tarrytown.
+Expectedly, there are still claims of sightings in the natural (wooded) areas in parts of Sleepy Hollow and into Tarrytown.

 When you click links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, Amazon Services LLC Associates Program and the eBay Partner Network.